Save big (up to $1,875) on small business tools with our free membership, business.com+

 Businesses use financial accounting to document their finances — with various reports and statements detailing the company’s income, expenses, assets and liabilities.
 Managers and shareholders often use this information to make informed decisions about their businesses and operations.

 Some conceptual aspects of financial accounting can be somewhat technical; however, it’s much easier in practice, thanks to modern accounting software.
 Some of the best accounting software solutions can help business owners and managers track their transactions and build custom reports.
-We’ll explain more about financial accounting and what’s involved; also, we’ll highlight accounting software platforms to help you keep meticulous records and generate insightful reports.
+In this article, we’ll explain more about financial accounting and what’s involved.

 Editor’s note: Looking for the right accounting software for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.